ahmedadel56/Jogging-Times-Tracker/README.md

 #  Jogging-Times-Tracker

-This is the back-end API for Jogging-Times Tracker+ tracks your distance, pace, and more.
+This is the back-end API for Jogging-Times Tracker+, which tracks your distance, pace, and more.
 It's the most accurate running distance/time tracker available on the market, packed into the simplest & most gorgeous interface.
 It also maintains a history of your runs and improvements over time and shows you a complete log of your running activities

 - Authentication: Create account/login/logout.